quat1024/garden/garden/lingo-2.md

 ## The Congruent

-New area accessible from The Darkroom, seems to be a spoof of The Partial
+New area accessible from second room of The Darkroom, seems to be a spoof of The Partial

-Has a clue: 1 in cyan, 2 in pink, 3 in yellow, that make a G shape.
-Ok.
+Has a clue: 1 in cyan, 2 in pink, 3 in yellow.
+Spells L, C, G.

+Got infinite-C by putting C in the letter-remover, which made it disappear.

 ## "Control" key

 Displays as `[REDACTED]` in the hint menu.

 * Prevents puzzles from being solved when their last letter is typed?
-* No, actually: enters an alternate solution for each puzzle with a dot under the panel.
+* No, actually: enters an alternate solution for each puzzle with a dot under the panel?
+* Actually many puzzles with alt solutions accept them without the control key being pressed.

-(I tried this on the RETURN -> TURN in the fake entry but it didn't override auto-leaving the map)
+* I tried this on the RETURN -> TURN in the fake entry but it didn't override auto-leaving the map

 ## The Graveyard

-Apparently accessible through falling out-of-bounds.
-First place I did this was The Sun Temple.

-Has representations of all the countdown widgets, the ones that aren't completed:
+Accessible through falling out-of-bounds.
+First place I did this was The Sun Temple, also back side of The Great.
+Solvinng all countdown widgets in The Great gives you the black ending.

-* RED AGAINST BLUE (probably TEACH/LEARN)
-* BUILDING BUILDINGS
-* THE LANDSCAPES (could be the tower riddle thing)
-* THE THREE DOORS
+The area loops but if you walk in a diagonal direction you can see a tree.
+Not sure if that means anything.

+There's a panel i need infinite R to type on, too.

 ## The Between

-New area accessible from the first part of The Great.
+Accessible from the first part of The Great.
 Groups of short puzzles that form a word when put together, where the concatenation is represented with the smiley-face.
 I need more infinite-letters to solve some of these.

 ## The Quiet

 Where the Q is.
-Accessible behind one of the hidden/secret panels in Daedalus, near the orange pipe
+Accessible behind one of the HIDDEN/SECRET panels in Daedalus, near the orange pipe.

 ## The Three Doors